sriramdasbalaji/VSTS-DevOps-Labs/eclipse/readme.md

 In this exercise, you are going to see a typical end-to-end workflow for a Java developer.
 You should have completed the labs that set up automated build and release (this is a CI/CD pipeline).
 In this scenario, you will open the running MyShuttle application and discover a bug.
 You will then use the [Exploratory Testing extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-exploratorytesting-web) to create a Bug work item in VSTS.
 You will then branch the code for fixing the bug.
 Once the bug is fixed on the branch, you will merge the code in via a Pull Request and code review.
 This will then automatically queue the build/release pipeline and your fix will be deployed.

+This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
+You should also have completed the labs to set up an automated build for both the MyShuttleCalc and the MyShuttle2 repos.
+You should also have complete the release management lab.
+This exercise uses a team project named jdev, though your team project name may differ.

 ## Pre-requisites